 Due to constant squabbling with the producers, Robert Reed would likely have been fired prior to the start of the sixth season.
 According to Sherwood Schwartz, the role of Mike Brady would have been recast, or simply killed off.

 Most of the cast had braces on the show at one point or another.
-Susan Oleson, Maureen McCormick, Eve Plumb and Mike Lookinland all had braces on the show.
+Susan Olsen, Maureen McCormick, Eve Plumb and Mike Lookinland all had braces on the show.
 (There was even episode called Brace Yourself about Marcia getting braces.)

 Sherwood Schwartz has said that a lot of the storylines come from real things that have happened to the cast, and likewise the character traits of the kids were used to develop their characters.
 So when we see Jan and Marcia fighting, in fact Eve Plumb and Maureen McCormick did fight in real life; likewise when Barry (Greg) plays music all the time in various episodes, he did do that in real life.